crodier/software-blog/_posts/2025-05-24-Code-Does-not-rust.md

 Brothers, in the "POINT" system for bond analytics.

 This was part of
-a large distributed system, bond pricing and risk reporting system.
+a large distributed, bond pricing and risk reporting system.

 When a bond is priced, the
 analytics about the bond (sensitivities to interest rates changes)